9.21.2009

 Elizabeth Hill's second collection of solo recordings.
 So so good.

-my copy had harsh glitchery all over "Meadow Experience" but luckily that track was thrown up here all nice & clean, so I just put it in the .rar instead.
+my copy had harsh glitchery all over "Meadow Experience" but luckily that track was thrown up here all nice & clean, so I just replaced it.

 Brilliant Flower